SavaLione/savalione.com/_docs/cisco/1998-06-15-cisco_catalyst_multiservice_switch_router_8510.md

 1. If you are attaching a short cable to the 622-Mbps long-reach port adapter, you must add 10 dB of attenuation to the cable or the transmitter might overdrive the receiver and introduce data errors.

+#### RJ-45

+The 10/100 Mbps Ethernet interface module with unshielded twisted-pair (UTP) ports supports RJ-45 connectors.
+The following table lists the signals for RJ-45 cable connectors.

 |:Pinouts to RJ-45 Connectors:|||
 |Pin|Signal|Description|
 |:---|:---|:---|